deivisonisidoro/clean_architeture_project/README.md

 - [Flake8](https://flake8.pycqa.org/): A Python static code analysis tool that checks for style and compliance with the guidelines defined in the PEP 8 style guide.
 It helps maintain clean and readable Python code.

 - [Black](https://black.readthedocs.io/): A Python code formatter that follows a "one true style" approach to ensure consistent code style.
 Black automates code formatting, eliminating discussions about style and maintaining a uniform format.
+- [MkDocs](https://www.mkdocs.org/): A static site generator that builds HTML documentation from Markdown files.
+- [Django](https://www.djangoproject.com/): A high-level Python web framework that enables rapid development and clean design.
+It follows the model-template-view architectural pattern.

 ## Configuration and Usage